samdotme/samdotme.github.io/_posts/2023-09-11-big-o-simplified.md

 The final Big O notation we'll discuss is `O(n^2)`.
 This is slow.
 If the 2 turns to a 3 it's WAY slower.

 It comes from nested loops, something that we intuitively know is a major algorithm slowdown.
-Sometimes it's needed though, so we need to know about it.

 Bubble sort is a great example of this: